 Lab 011 - Jinja2 Templating¶

-Jinja2templates for the rescue!
-It helps us template our configuration files to be used with different values and reduce duplication.
-Jinja2is a powerful templating engine integrated into Ansible, used commonly in python projects.- Templates allow dynamic configuration file generation based on variables and facts.
+Jinja2templates come to the rescue!Jinja2helps us template our configuration files to be used with different values and reduce duplications.
+Jinja2is a powerful templating engine integrated into Ansible, used commonly in python projects.- Templates allow dynamic configuration file generation, based on variables and facts.

 Jinja2can be used with conditionals and loops and can even perform filters and functions on our values!

-01. Creating Jinja2 Templates¶
+01. Creating Jinja2 templates¶

-- Create a Jinja2 template file by appending
+- Create a

 # Example